Lundalogik/move-to-go/README.md

 # Set properties...
 rootmodel.add_client_visit(clientVisit)

-Note: When history logs have been imported in go server.
-It's possible to make a re-import to update fields, but it's not possible to change type of history log.
+Note: When history logs have been migrated to go.
+It's possible to make a re-migrate to update fields, but it's not possible to change type of history log.
 ```

 ## Organisations
-A core concept in the Lime Go import is a organisation.
+A core concept in the Lime Go migration is a organisation.
 A organisation.
-When importing an organisation to Lime Go, we will try to match the organisation to existing source data in Lime Go.
-The matching is performed by fuzzy lookups on all supplied data, meaning the more and better data you supply to the import, the higher the likelihood of a positive match will be.
+When migrating an organisation to Lime Go, we will try to match the organisation to existing source data in Lime Go.
+The matching is performed by fuzzy lookups on all supplied data, meaning the more and better data you supply to the migration, the higher the likelihood of a positive match will be.
 Many of your supplied attributes will only be used for matching and won't override our source data in Lime Go, such as addresses.
 Attributes, such as organisation number or Bisnode-id, are considered more important then other attributes and will greatly  improve the likelihood of a positive match.

 An organisation has the following attributes and functions.
 Assuming we have read each organisation in the source data into a hash, `row`.